nh-server/Kurisu/cogs/assistance-cmds/90dns.switch.md

 [Follow these steps](https://nh-server.github.io/switch-guide/extras/blocking_nintendo/) to set up 90dns and ensure it isn't being blocked

-You will have to manually set these for each WiFi connection you have set up.
+You will have to manually set these for each Wi-Fi connection you have set up.